dahlwinters/OHW_in_CDR/README.md

 Plots of findings are at this [public Google Drive link](https://docs.google.com/spreadsheets/d/1FXEIRlsCNr_2xBqnUEBjhIrs2sTX_XivQxlx7rRh9p0/edit?usp=sharing).

+Code to generate the findings are in the `src` folder in the Jupyter notebook `main.ipynb`.

 ## Results

 Open access journals (OA) are distinguished from non-open access journals (NA) by darker and lighter shades of color, respectively.